-Generic (Trade Name) Food and Drug Administration-Approved Indications Dosage Form/ Strength Generic Availability adjunct to diet in combination with a statin to reduce TG and increase HDL-C in patients with mixed dyslipidemia and CHD or a CHD risk equivalent who are on optimal statin therapy to achieve their LDL-C goal (Trilipix [®]) 35 mg (Fibricor [®]) 105 mg (Fibricor [®]) Gemfibrozil (Lopid ^{®}) Reducing the risk of developing CHD only in Type IIb patients without history of or symptoms of existing CHD who have had an adequate response to weight loss, dietary therapy, exercise and other pharmacologic agents and who have the following triad of lipid abnormalities: low HDL-C levels in addition to elevated LDL-C and elevated TG Tablet: 600 mg ~
+Generic (Trade Name) Food and Drug Administration-Approved Indications Dosage Form/ Strength Generic Availability 160 mg (Lofibra [®] , Triglide [®]) Fenofibric acid (Fibricor [®] , Trilipix ^{®†}) Adjunctive therapy to diet for treatment of adult patients with hypertriglyceridemia (Fibricor [®]). [‡] Adjunctive therapy to diet to reduce elevated LDL-C, total cholesterol, TG and apolipoprotein B, and to increase HDL-C in patients with primary hypercholesterolemia or mixed dyslipidemia.
+Delayed-release capsule: 45 mg (Trilipix [®]) 135 mg (Trilipix [®]) Tablet: 35 mg (Fibricor [®]) 105 mg (Fibricor [®]) ~ Gemfibrozil (Lopid ^{®}) Treatment of adult patients with very high elevations of serum TG levels who present a risk of pancreatitis and who do not respond adequately to a determined dietary effort to control them.
+Tablet: 600 mg Reducing the risk of developing CHD only in Type IIb patients without history of or symptoms of existing CHD who have had an adequate response to weight loss, dietary therapy, exercise and other pharmacologic agents and who have the following triad of lipid abnormalities: low HDL-C levels in addition to elevated LDL-C and elevated TG. ~